OSInside/kiwi/doc/source/manual/kiwi.rst

 GLOBAL OPTIONS
 --------------

+--color-output

+  Use Escape Sequences to print different types of information in colored output.
+The underlaying terminal has to understand those escape characters.
+Error messages appear red, warning messages yellow and debugging information will be printed light grey.

+--compat

+  Support legacy kiwi commandline, see COMPATIBILITY section for details.

+--debug

+  Print debug information on the commandline.

+--logfile=<filename>

+  Specify log file. the logfile contains detailed information about the process.

 --profile=<name>

   Select profile to use.
 The specified profile must be part of the XML description.
 The option can be specified multiple times to allow using a combination of profiles

+--shared-cache-dir=<directory>

+  Specify an alternative shared cache directory.
+The directory is shared via bind mount between the build host and image root system and contains information about package repositories and their cache and meta data.
+The default location is set to /var/cache/kiwi

 --type=<build_type>

   Select image build type.
 The specified build type must be configured as part of the XML description.

---logfile=<filename>

-  Specify log file. the logfile contains detailed information about the process.

---compat

-  Support legacy kiwi commandline, see COMPATIBILITY section for details

---debug

-  Print debug information on the commandline

 --version